min69u/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## How do the trees get on the internet?
+They log on.